drone/docs/content/extensions/registry.md

   : Provides the endpoint used to make http requests to a registry extension.

 * `DRONE_REGISTRY_PLUGIN_SECRET`
   : Provides the secret used to authenticate http requests to the extension.
-This secret is shared between the server and extension.
+This token is shared between the server and extension.

 # How it Works